shafu0x/dirly/README.md

 ```_f``` is a special placeholder that dirly uses internaly.
 Use it to tell dirly where to input your file.

-If you don't set the output directory `o` nothing will be saved and the items will be returned in a list.
+If you don't set the output directory `o` your function will be applied to the elements in place.

 ~~~
 from dirly import img_dirly